dinob0t/ga_project_final/readme.md

 ![alt text](https://github.com/dinob0t/ga_project_final/blob/master/pca_cum_var_explained_1000.png) <br>
 (Fig 11: Cumulative explained variance ratios for up to 1000 PCA components.)

 Figure 11 shows the total explained variance if we were to choose up to 1000 principal components.
-The strategy is normally to choose the number of components that corresponds to just after the steepest gradients on this curve i.e. around 100 components.
+The strategy is normally to choose the number of components that corresponds to just after the steepest gradient on this curve i.e., at around 100 components.
 However, the values on the y-axis show that we are only capturing a very small amount of the variance.

 Nonetheless, if we push on and reduce our dimensionality to now 126144x100 we can now at least attempt classification.
 The classifier used will be the Multinomial Naiive Bayes and the metric we are primarily interested in is the Area Under the Curve (AUC).
 The initial results are below:
 ```